zsomborbencsik/pallida-orientation-exam/java.md

 ### Endpoints

-You should create two endpoints:
+You should create three endpoints:

 #### GET `/search`